News / Analysis

 US indices continue defying logic, the Nasdaq adding a per cent, the S&P nearly a third and only the DOW losing 0.31%.

-The dollar continues south after the Empire State Manufacturing Index plunged to 3.7 in August from 17.2 the month before, but the NAHB housing market index improved by 6 points to 78.
+The dollar continues south after the Empire State Manufacturing Index plunged to 3.7 in August from 17.2 the month before, but the NAHB housing A location or entity where people and entities can negotiate and trade assets of value. index improved by 6 points to 78.

 North of the divide, the CAD is up 0.16% as Finance Minister Bill Morneau resigns over pandemic spending tussles with PM Trudeau.
 Morneau is a leading candidate to hear the OECD.

-The WTI-Brent spread widened overnight as Texas Crude gained a quarter per cent on OPEC’s reported 95% compliance level with production cuts targeted in July.
+The WTI-Brent The variance between the quoted buy and sell price of an asset.
+In forex it represents the moneychan... widened overnight as Texas Crude gained a quarter per cent on OPEC’s reported 95% compliance level with production cuts targeted in July.

 Meanwhile, Chevron (+0.46%), after clinching a natural gas deal with Nobel Energy in the Mediterranean, is slated to investing in oil field development in Iraq, following a meeting between US Pres Trump and Iraqi PM al-Khadhimi scheduled for Thursday.